DataBiosphere/toil/README.md

         self.setFollowOnTarget(Cleanup(tempOutputFile, self.inputFile))
 ```

 The constructor (**__init__()**) assigns some variables to the class.
 When invoking the constructor of the base class (which should be the first thing the target does), you can optionally pass time (in seconds), memory (in bytes) and cpu parameters.
-The time parameter is your estimate of how long the target will run, and allows the scheduler to be more efficient.
+The time parameter is your estimate of how long the target will run - UPDATE: IT IS CURRENTLY UNUSED BY THE SCHEDULAR.
 The memory and cpu parameters allow you to guarantee resources for a target.

 The run method is where the variables assigned by the constructor are used and where in general actual work is done.
 Aside from doing the specific work of the target (in this case creating a temporary file to hold some intermediate output), the run method is also where children and a follow-on job are created, using **addChildTarget()** and **setFollowOnTarget()**.
 A job may have arbitrary numbers of children, but one or zero follow-on jobs.